ccmucdenver/ccm-docs/docs/updates.md

 cores can boost their speed up to the full thermal design profile (TDP) of the CPU.
 Should a [CPU temperature](https://demo.openwfm.org/web/alderaan/cpu_temp.txt)  exceed 92 C, the jobs using the CPU will be suspended automatically and  can be resumed later after a review of the situation.
-The node will show as `drng` in the [partitions list](https://demo.openwfm.org/web/alderaan/sinfo.txt).
+The node state will show as `drng` in the [partitions list](https://demo.openwfm.org/web/alderaan/sinfo.txt).

 * A link to real-time CPU temperature on all Alderaan nodes was added above.